 It's important to be consistent.
 Following through on your promise to give a regular allowance sets a good example for your kids and is incentive for them to honor their end of the bargain.
 If you don't keep up with the allowance, they might lose that incentive and stop doing the chores.

 How should kids spend their allowance?
-It's good to have them use it for discretionary things, not essential purchases such as food or clothing.
+It's good to have them use it for fun things, not essential purchases such as food or clothing.
 This lets kids make buying decisions — and mistakes — without dire consequences.

 You might want to encourage kids to put away a portion for charity and another portion for savings.
 If so, let them choose where to donate the money.
 It may be a cause that a child can relate to in some way, like an animal shelter or a group that helps sick kids.